January 11 2022 | 12 Min Read

 Building materials are often bulky or unusually shaped.
 Shipping such material will typically place additional price and planning pressure on building material manufacturers.
 For specialized building materials, seeking a full-time carrier management solution from a 3PL is often a viable option to consider — with carrier workforce training, equipment, and policies custom built to suit a company’s unique freight needs.
 For example, consider our case study, “Company cuts freight costs in half and saves millions per year.

-Business intelligence analytics
+Business intelligence analytics for material logistics

-BI on laptop man with jeans USEDA business intelligence dashboard injects more data into freight decision-making.
+A business intelligence dashboard injects more data into freight decision-making.
 As important, precisely configured supply chain dashboards serve to simplify the variables supply chain managers have to consider on a day-to-day basis.
 And that enhances agility and responsiveness.
 Investing in customized dashboards to create visibility across a company’s whole supply chain allows a company both to monitor critical pain points impacting its KPIs and to access real-time data on potential issues on a shipment-by-shipment basis.
 Both outcomes position a company to better handle supply chain uncertainty.

-Managed freight solutions
+Managed freight solutions for the materials supply chain

 One of the inherent challenges of managing a construction and building material supply chain is that incident management is complex and time-consuming.
 A managed freight solution via a third-party logistics company permits a workforce to push the more time-consuming aspects of doing business to a dedicated and experienced service provider.
 And because these services deliver solutions that are optimal and evidence-based, clients typically observe significant cost-efficiencies in overall freight expenses.
 IL2000, for example, typically reduces supply chain costs by an average of 15 percent.

-The future of building materials manufacturing
+Get on board with the future of building materials manufacturing by partnering with IL2000

 The state of play is hardly a doom and gloom story for the building materials and products industry.
 The disruptions enterprises face in this sector originate as much from explosive growth and rapidly evolving demand as they arise from negative stressors such as the Covid-19 pandemic and global freight uncertainty.